-Rig Technology revenue on a pro forma basis increased \$172.0 million (31.7%), from \$543.3 million in the first quarter of 2005 to \$715.3 million for the quarter ended March 31, 2006.
+Rig Technology revenue on an adjusted basis increased \$172.0 million (31.7%), from \$543.3 million in the first quarter of 2005 to \$715.3 million for the quarter ended March 31, 2006.
 This was principally due to the growing capital equipment market for drilling, workover and coiled tubing products discussed above.
-Rig Technology operating profit was \$100.8 million for the first quarter, an increase of \$39.5 million over the same period of 2005 on a pro forma basis.
+Rig Technology operating profit was \$100.8 million for the first quarter, an increase of \$39.5 million over the same period of 2005 on an adjusted basis.
 The increase was due to higher sales volumes and merger-related cost savings which were partly offset by increases in employee benefit costs and higher material costs.
 Backlog of the Rig Technology capital products was \$3.2 billion at March 31, 2006, an increase of 39% over backlog of \$2.3 billion at December 31, 2005.
-Pro forma orders for the period ending March 31, 2006 were \$1.3 billion, reflective of the growing demand for the Company's drilling and well servicing products.
+Adjusted orders for the period ending March 31, 2006 were \$1.3 billion, reflective of the growing demand for the Company's drilling and well servicing products.

-Revenue from Petroleum Services & Supplies was \$541.0 million for the first quarter of 2006 compared to \$402.0 million for the first quarter of 2005 on a pro forma basis, an increase of \$139.0 million (34.6%).
+Revenue from Petroleum Services & Supplies was \$541.0 million for the first quarter of 2006 compared to \$402.0 million for the first quarter of 2005 on an adjusted basis, an increase of \$139.0 million (34.6%).
 The increase is attributable to a significant increase in U.S. and worldwide drilling activity; price increases implemented during 2005; and strong spare parts and consumable sales to support increased drilling.
-Operating profit for Petroleum Services & Supplies was \$118.3 million for the first quarter of 2006 compared to \$63.6 million for the first quarter of 2005 on a pro forma basis, an increase of \$54.7 million (86.0%).
-Improved year-over-year results were posted across all products and services.
+Operating profit for Petroleum

+(2) The \$3.9 million is 2005 pre-merger sales between National Oilwell and Varco.